FLCAC-admin/FLCAC-docs/docs/FAQ.md

 Technosphere flows (i.e., product or waste flows) that come from another database (e.g., ecoinvent, Agri-footprint, GaBi, etc.) must be mapped to technosphere flows that exist within the FLCAC repos or new processes should be created that produce these flows.
 Cut-off flows may be created if neither of the previous options are possible.

 To map technosphere flows, you may either create a new process within openLCA and manually add the desired technosphere flows to your life cycle inventory (LCI) or you may use [openLCA's flow mapping function](https://www.openlca.org/flow-mapping-feature/) which allows you to apply mappings to your whole database.

+Please review the [Technosphere Flow Section](https://flcac-admin.github.io/FLCAC-docs/datasubmissionhandbook#technosphere-flow-alignment) of the FLCAC Submission Handbook for detailed guidance.
 :::

 :::{dropdown} How do I align my dataset with the NAICS folder structure?
 All data on the FLCAC must use the North American Industry Classification System (NAICS) folder structure [NAICS - Census Bureau](https://www.census.gov/naics/).
-To align new or existing processes and flows with NAICS, import the [Commons Core database](https://www.lcacommons.gov/lca-collaboration/Federal_LCA_Commons/Fed_Commons_core_database/datasets) to add the NAICS folder structure to your openLCA database and then organize flows and processes into the relevant folders.
+To align new or existing processes and flows with NAICS, import the [Commons Core database](https://www.lcacommons.gov/lca-collaboration/Federal_LCA_Commons/Fed_Commons_core_database/datasets) in order to add the NAICS folder structure to your openLCA database.
+Then organize flows and processes into the relevant folders.
 Use the NAICS Census Bureau link above to determine the appropriate 4 digit NAICS code.

+Please review the [NAICS Categorization Section](https://flcac-admin.github.io/FLCAC-docs/datasubmissionhandbook#naics-categorization) of the FLCAC Submission Handbook for detailed guidance.
 :::